ThinkParQ/beegfs-csi-driver/docs/usage.md

 read only capabilities when access modes are specified, doing so will likely require us to deviate slightly from the CSI spec.
 In the meantime one workaround is to set permissions on static BeeGFS directories so they cannot be overwritten.
 Note pods running with root permissions could ignore this.

-### 0777 mode BeeGFS directories created during provisioning

-BeeGFS directories created by this driver during provisioning have mode 0777.

 ### Long paths may cause errors